tannewt/wa-law.org/bill/2021-22/hb/1412/1/README.md

     b.
 As of June 7, 2018, penalties, fines, bail forfeitures, fees, and costs imposed against a defendant in a criminal proceeding shall not accrue interest. **All nonrestitution interest that accrued prior to June 7, 2018, shall be automatically waived without motion of the defendant.**

 5. Interest retained by the court on penalties, fines, bail forfeitures, fees, and costs shall be split **25** percent to the state treasurer for deposit in the state general fund, **25** percent to the state treasurer for deposit in the judicial information system account as provided in RCW 2.68.020, **25** percent to the city general fund, and **25** percent to the city general fund to fund local courts.

+## Section 24
+> This section adds a new section to an existing chapter [3.66](/rcw/03_district_courts—courts_of_limited_jurisdiction/3.66_jurisdiction_and_venue.md).
+Here is the [modified chapter](rcw/03_district_courts—courts_of_limited_jurisdiction/3.66_jurisdiction_and_venue.md) for context.

+"Legal financial obligation" means a sum of money that is ordered by a district or municipal court of the state of Washington for legal financial obligations which may include restitution to the victim, statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation that is assessed to the offender as a result of a conviction.
+Upon conviction for vehicular assault while under the influence of intoxicating liquor or any drug, RCW 46.61.522(1)(b), legal financial obligations may also include payment to a public agency of the expense of an emergency response to the incident resulting in the conviction, subject to RCW 38.52.430.

 ## Section 25